-Significant changes from our current forecasts, including but not limited to: (i) shortfalls from projected sales levels; (ii) unexpected increases in product costs; (iii) increases in operating costs; (iv) changes in the historical timing of collecting accounts receivable; and (v) inability to maintain compliance with the requirements of the NASDAQ Capital Market and/or inability to maintain listing with the NASDAQ Capital Market could have a material adverse impact on our ability to access the level of funding necessary to continue our operations at current levels.
+Significant changes from our current forecasts, including but not limited to: (i) shortfalls from projected sales levels; (ii) unexpected increases in product costs; (iii) increases in operating costs; (iv) changes in the historical timing of collecting accounts receivable; (v) fluctuations in the value of cryptocurrency; and (vi) inability to maintain compliance with the requirements of the NASDAQ Capital Market and/or inability to maintain listing with the NASDAQ Capital Market could have a material adverse impact on our ability to access the level of funding necessary to continue our operations at current levels.
 If any of these events occurs or we are unable to generate sufficient cash from operations or financing sources, we may be forced to liquidate assets where possible and/or curtail, suspend or cease planned programs or operations generally or seek bankruptcy protection or be subject to an involuntary bankruptcy petition, any of, which would have a material adverse effect on our business, results of operations, financial position and liquidity.

 During 2021, we entered into agreements for power to host digital asset machines and for digital mining machines.
-These contracts, if not cancelled by us, will require the payment of approximately \$224.7 million during the remainder of 2022.
+These contracts, if not cancelled by us, will require the payment of approximately \$215.0 million during the remainder of 2022.
 In addition, during 2021, we paid a \$10.0 million refundable deposit to NuMiner and in February 2022 entered into an agreement with NuMiner to purchase 60,000 units of new NM440 Machines for the purpose of digital asset mining.
-In the event the evaluation of the NM440 Machines that NuMiner will provide to us for evaluation purposes yield results unsatisfactory to us and the purchase agreement is terminated, all payments shall be returned to us.
-If, upon evaluation, the NM440 Machines perform to the satisfaction of the terms outlined in the contract, we will apply the advanced payments and make the remaining payments to NuMiner throughout 2022.
-To make such payments, we anticipate pursuing financing through debt and/or equity markets and/or utilizing the vendor financing provided for in the NuMiner Agreement.
-In the event the NuMiner Agreement is performed in full, the aggregate payments to NuMiner will be \$1.7 billion in 2022.
-Given our existing purchase obligations, if such agreements are not cancelled by us, management has projected that cash on hand will not be sufficient to allow us to meet our outstanding purchase obligations beyond November 30, 2022 if we are unable to raise additional debt or equity funding for operations.
+The Numiner agreement was canceled by us in June 2022.
+The \$10.0 million refundable deposit is pending to be received by us.
+Given our existing purchase obligations, if such agreements are not cancelled by us, management has projected that cash on hand will not be sufficient to allow us to meet our outstanding purchase obligations beyond the next 12 months if we are unable to raise additional debt or equity funding for operations.
+Management is in discussions with one of our hosting providers and our digital mining machine supplier to renegotiate current agreements.
 On a short-term basis, we plan to raise debt or equity funding to meet our payment obligations under our current contracts and for additional working capital.